VinceAAU/P2/README.md

 Running
 ---
 As a prerequisite, you must first install dependencies:

     npm install

-Then, you can simply run our program as
+Then, you can simply run our program as:

     node .

 or

     node server.js